aleph-naught2tog/reloading_ts_without_dependencies/README.md

 I am keeping this brief for now, with a sincere promise of a better detailed write-up later.
 Hot-reloading introduces a number of moving parts, which means more complexity.

-The code is _very_ heavily commented, as before.
+The code is _very_ heavily commented, as before -- in the `server/doc_version` folder.
+The clean, commentless version is in the base of `server`.

 ## Files